camscofie/yannch/_posts/DV/2019-07-02-githubPageChanges.md

 ## Strucktur of this framework

 * _posts
-> the folder of all posts
+the folder of all posts
 * _layouts
-> the layouts of different page form
+the layouts of different page form
 * css
-> css
+css
 * DR & DV & index.md & 404.html
-> setting of this page
+setting of this page
 * js
-> js
+js
 * images & resources
-> resources
+resources
 * _config.yml & CNAME
-> meta confituration
+meta information confituration

 ### Change the name of the List